Yemen forces kill 12; insurgents wreck gas pipeline

 In Sanaa, heavy violence broke a lull as Yemenis awaited deliberations in the U.N.
 Security Council aimed at pressuring Saleh to comply with a Gulf Arab initiative to hand over power to his deputy as part of a plan to end months of protests.

-Witnesses and medics said Yemeni security forces opened fire on tens of thousands of anti-government demonstrators trying to march toward state buildings, such as the presidential palace.
+Witnesses and medics said Yemeni security forces opened fire on tens of thousands of anti-government demonstrators trying to march towards state buildings, such as the presidential palace.

 Witnesses said troops initially used tear gas and water cannon against the demonstrators, who responded by hurling stones at security forces.